xxDURGEXxx/Stats-Oled-Raspberry-Pi-5/README.md

 >
 > It's used for precise button event handling (including timeouts for double-click support).
 >
 > DONT PANIC!! ⚠️ You can eleminate / skip  this by either changing the code to libgpiod V1 or if you chose some other way to toggle the screen.
-Truest me its very simple -> [How to change screen toggle function](#How-to-change-screen-toggle)
+Trust me its very simple -> [How to change screen toggle function](#How-to-change-screen-toggle)

 ## Hardware Requirements